An exciting visit to Taquile Island in Peru.

 Taquile has some archeological remains of the Pukara culture as well as sacred and ceremonial sites from the Tiawanakus, Kollas the Inkas.
 Farming, textile production and fishing are their main daily activities.
 You can also stay for a few days in Taquile if you take a longer tour, which includes sleeping in the houses of the local families.

-Sometimes we want to avoid the stress of the planning and logistics, and get a guide to teach you about the place you are visiting.
+I just learned about this great place to book tours.
+I could almost kick myself for not having found it before.
+It is simple, it is reliable, and when traveling sometimes we want to avoid the stress of the planning and logistics, and get a guide to teach you about the place you are visiting.
 Here are some tours you can book to visit Taquile.

 How to get there: